Gavin-Persad/predictions/plan.md

 - edit game week, change to (title: game week, sub: as is live open to close )✅
 - enter scores, change to (title: game week, sub: as is live open to close )✅
 - history page, seasons winners cup winners etc. needs supabase table updated by other areas(individual comps)
+- keep record of highest indivual score for a week and a game.
+Keep these displayed on dashboard.
+Winnner takes a prize.
 - add season name as title to view seasons page about me
 - small page, add to side menu, that has information about me and the project, git hub links etc. Also add this to side bar menu.